-Garnering feedback in advance of your event can be helpful in determining any individual requirements for accessibility services or special accommodations.
+Garnering feedback in advance of your event can be helpful to determine any individual requirements for accessibility services or special accommodations.
 Some people may find it difficult to hold a microphone, stand for long periods of time, be exposed to bright lights, or reach a lectern.
-Some speakers may even prefer the freedom to walk around a stage rather than stand or sit still.
+Some speakers may even prefer the freedom to walk around a stage.
 We encourage you to enquire with each of your speakers as to their stage access, set-up and microphone preferences.